AlainParadis/designschool/_topics/cook-book-project-brief.md

     - Text needs to make sense.
 There needs to be enough text. *"I really like tons of white space."* is not allowed.
   - They'll create all original illustrations -- no stock illustrations allowed.
   - Book must have a theme.
     - ie: fisherman's guide to cooking fish.
-Kosher break-making, etc...
+Kosher bread-making, etc...
 The more specific the theme, the better.
   - The aesthetics of the book need to be distinctive & consistent.
   - The book can veer off the cook-book path.
 It can tell a story, while the recipes are complimentary to that story.